 What kind of animal is a sheep?
-Explanation of characteristics, ecology, and habitat
+An updated explanation of its characteristics, ecology, and habitat

 Africa